swolfson1/project-10-survey/README.md

 # Project 10 build a survey

-Project week 10 @ Technigo Bootcamp was to use React to build a survey form.
-When the user presses submit, you should see a summary of the answers.
+Project 10 objective was to use React to build a survey form.
+When the user engages and presses submit, the answer appears as a summary on the screen.